eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 If neither `-installations` nor `-slices` are specified, the p2 SBOM generator is invoked with a copy of the application arguments.
-In this case the caller is expected to have provided `-installation`, `-inputs`, or other input arguments, as well as specific [output arguments](#output).
+In this case, the caller is expected to have provided `-installation`, `-inputs`, or other input arguments, as well as specific [output arguments](#output).